Simple Father’s Day Cards Kids Can Make in 10 Minutes

 Let’s get started with these adorable homemade Father’s Day cards.

-Why Homemade Father’s Day Cards Matter
+Why Homemade Simple Father’s Day Cards Matter

 Store-bought cards feel convenient.
 However, handmade cards often become treasured keepsakes for years.